rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/2-app-of-apps.md

     EOF
     ```

 7. Install the tooling (only bootstrap, and Minio at this stage..).
-Once the command is run, open the ArgoCD UI to show the resources being created.
+Once the command is run, open the Argo CD UI to show the resources being created.
 We’ve just deployed our first AppOfApps!

     ```bash
     cd /opt/app-root/src/mlops-gitops